TechDave4/TechDave4/README.md

 ## About Me

-- 😎 Cyber Security advocate, dedicated to safeguarding the digital landscape
+- 😎 Cyber Security and Fintech enthusiast, dedicated to safeguarding the digital landscape
 - 💻 Full-stack explorer, diving into the depths of code.
 - 🌍 A global citizen with a passion for learning and collaboration.
-- 🏉 Rugby enthusiast, tackling challenges on and off the field.
+- 🏉 Rugby aficionado, tackling challenges on and off the field.

 ## Tech Stack